doc-metrix/contributing/README.md

 mem.MemFree
 ```

 Utility module names should indicate the language and, where applicable, the particular metric specification used.
-For example, a Node.js module which provides access to a cpu metric specification would be named `cpu-node`.
-Similarly, a Go module providing similar access would be named `cpu-go`.
+For example, a Node.js module which provides access to a cpu metric specification should be named `cpu-node`.
+Similarly, a Go module providing similar access should be named `cpu-go`.

 ### Specifications